SovereignCloudStack/k8s-cluster-api-provider/README.md

 via [cluster-api](https://cluster-api.sigs.k8s.io/).

 Cluster API requires an existing Kubernetes cluster.
-It is built with [kind](https://kind.sigs.k8s.io/) on an OpenStack instance previously provided by Terraform.
+It is built with [kind](https://kind.sigs.k8s.io/) on an OpenStack instance created via Terraform.
 This instance can be used later on for the management of the newly created cluster, or for creating additional clusters.

+## Intended audience

+Creating and scaling k8s clusters on demand is providing a lot of flexibility to DevOps teams that develop, test, deploy and operate services and applications.

+We expect the functionality to be mainly consumed in two scenarios:

+* Self-service: The DevOps team leverages the code provided from this repository to create their own CAPI management server and use it then to manage a number of k8s clusters for their own needs.

+* Managed k8s: The Operator's service team creates the CAPI management server and uses it to provide managed k8s clusters for their clients.

+Note that we have an intermediate model in mind -- a model where a one-click / one-API call interface would allow the management server to be created on behalf of a user and then serve as an API endpoint to that user's k8s capi needs.
+Ideally with some dashboard or GUI that would shield less experienced users from all the YAML.

 ## Preparations